ezza/rails-nginx-passenger-ubuntu/README.markdown

     PATH=/opt/ruby/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games

-**OR is it doesn't exist you can do this to add it with one command:**
+**OR if it doesn't exist you can do this to add it with one command:**

     echo "PATH=/opt/ruby/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games" > ~/.ssh/environment